arangodb/arangodb/Documentation/Manual/NewFeatures14.md

 can be used to explore and navigate an existing ArangoDB graph.
 It supports both graphs in the `_graphs` system collection as well as user-defined graphs that are composed of an arbitrary vertex and edge collection.
+Please note that when using ArangoDB's web interface with Internet Explorer (IE), you will need IE version 9 or higher.
+The graph viewer relies on client-side SVG which is not available in previous versions of IE.

 The **Dashboard** tab in the web interface provides an overview of server figures, which can be adjusted to user needs.
 New figures are polled by the web interface in a